seanwash/rodinia-report-web/README.md

 npm run db:seed            # This will create some seed data for you to use in Postgres via Prisma.
 ```

+## Common Issues

+- `Error: Your API key is invalid, please check you have copied it correctly.` You're more than likely missing a value for one of the Firebase environment variables.
+- `"I created a user in dev, but I'm not able to login anymore."` The Firebase emulator will wipe all of its services, including auth, when restarted.
+You'll have to re-create your user.

 ## Technical Notes

 ### Remix